vsanthanam/gh-proj-theme/README.md

+> This is a modified / hacked version of allejo/jekyll-docs-theme.
+I've forked that repo as well to develop against it properly; this repo contains some vsanthanam specific modifications that you probably shouldn't use.

 # Jekyll Docs Theme

 > This is a [Jekyll theme](https://github.com/allejo/jekyll-docs-theme) based on [mistic100's modification](https://github.com/mistic100/jekyll-bootstrap-doc) of the official Bootstrap documentation from a few years back.